Mysticial/y-cruncher-GUI/README.md

 **Support for all interactions:**

-One of the major weaknesses of the HWBOT Submitter app is that inability to interact with y-cruncher.
+One of the major weaknesses of the HWBOT Submitter app is the inability to interact with y-cruncher.
 Information like warnings, memory estimations, and other diagnostics cannot be passed from y-cruncher back to the UI.

 Because these interactions will vary by y-cruncher version and binary, the GUI should not try to imitate y-cruncher.
 IOW, don't try to copy the formulas used to perform memory calculations.
 Instead, the GUI should feed inputs into y-cruncher and let y-cruncher return the desired output.
 Same applies to available sub-options.